My Story (Ayumi Hamasaki album)

-My Story (Stylized as MY STORY) is the sixth studio album by Japanese singer-songwriter Ayumi Hamasaki, released on December 15, 2004 by avex trax.
-The album's lyrics were written in their entirety by Hamasaki herself, with composition on the album handled by a team of composers including Kazuhito Kikuchi, Bounceback, Tetsuya Yukumi, and, on some songs, Hamasaki, under the pen name CREA.
+My Story (stylized in all caps) is the sixth studio album by Japanese singer-songwriter Ayumi Hamasaki, released on December 15, 2004, by Avex Trax.
+The album's lyrics were written in their entirety by Hamasaki herself, with composition on the album handled by a team of composers including Kazuhito Kikuchi, Bounceback, Tetsuya Yukumi, and, on some songs, Hamasaki, under the pen name Crea.
+The track order of this album is structured so that there are rock songs at the beginning, ballads in the middle, and pop songs at the end.

-By the end of her 2004 arena tour, Hamasaki became dissatisfied with her position at Avex.
-She felt that the company was treating her as a product rather than a human being and artist.
-After her two previous efforts, I am… and RAINBOW, which she felt had been rushed, Hamasaki decided that on her next record she would not write to "give people hope" or write "something good"; instead, she simply wrote "freely and honestly" with no set theme.
-These writing sessions resulted in autobiographical lyrics, exploring Hamasaki's own emotions and reminisces about her career.
-The music of MY STORY reflects the free theme of the lyrics; its noticeable rock overtones expressed Hamasaki's liking for rock music.
-Pleased with its sound, Hamasaki declared that My Story was the first album of her career with which she felt truly satisfied.
+My Story was positively received by music critics, who appreciated its aggressive style compared to Western pop music at the time and its alternative sound.
+A commercial success, it became Hamasaki's sixth consecutive number-one album in Japan, debuting at the top spot with first week sales of over 574,000 copies.
+In its 43-week chart run, My Story sold 1.132 million copies and became the seventh best-selling album of the year in Japan.
+Combined with the sales of its three singles, My Story sold 2.073 million copies.

-Lead single "Moments" was released on March 31, 2004 to positive reviews from critics, who praised its rock influences.
+To promote My Story, Hamasaki released three singles from it.
+The lead single "Moments" was released on March 31, 2004, to positive reviews from critics, who praised its rock influences.
 It was a commercial success too, debuting at number one, selling over 300,000 copies, and receiving a platinum certification.
 The second single, "Inspire", was successful as well, reaching number one and being certified platinum; it sold over 329,000 units, becoming the highest-selling single from My Story.
 Similarly, "Carols" topped the charts in Japan and was certified Platinum.

-My Story was positively received by critics, who appreciated its aggressive style compared to Western pop music at the time, and its alternative sound.
-A commercial success, it became Hamasaki's sixth consecutive number-one album in Japan, debuting at the top spot with first week sales of 574,321 copies.
-In its 43-week chart run, My Story sold 1,132,444 copies and became the seventh best-selling album of the year in Japan.
-Combined with the sales of its three singles, My Story sold 2,073,640 copies and is the 222nd best-selling album in Japan of all time, this is Hamasaki's final album to hit over a million sales.
+Hamasaki promoted the album by embarking on a concert tour entitled Ayumi Hamasaki Arena Tour 2005 A ~My Story~, which ran from February 1 to April 24, 2005.